-The "comprehensive approach," one of the three guiding principles, is the closest France comes to extending the scope of its policy to apply more broadly than to development.
+As for the idea of "feminist diplomacy," the French policy describes an approach that identifies French priorities according to three principles: 1) comprehensive, 2) rightsbased and 3) gender-based, pledging to include gender "in all French dip-lomatic priorities and all political, economic, soft diplomacy, cultural, educational and development cooperation actions."
+France's "comprehensive approach" is the closest the country comes to extending the scope of its policy to apply more broadly than to development.
 Here, they explicitly highlight that gender should be included in diplomatic priorities, including a commitment to gender parity within the Ministry of Foreign Affairs and International Development.
-The rightsbased approach, their second principle, ensures that human rights principles, norms and rules are integrated into humanitarian and development policies and processes on policies regarding violence against women.
-The gender-based approach, their third principle and also referred to as gender mainstreaming, attempts to ensure that "a gender equality perspective is incorporated in all policies at all levels and at all stages, by the actors normally involved in policy making."
+The rights-based approach, their second principle, ensures that human rights principles, norms and rules are integrated into humanitarian and development policies and processes on policies regarding violence against women.
+The genderbased approach, their third principle (also referred to as gender mainstreaming), attempts to ensure that "a gender equality perspective is incorporated in all policies at all levels and at all stages, by the actors normally involved in policy making."
 (French Ministry for Europe and Foreign Affairs, 2018).
 This, in sum, is France's "feminist diplomacy."